 I love this recipe for its hearty flavor and incredibly easy preparation.
 The beer gives the dish a deep, robust flavor.
 For the best Irish flavor, use Guinness Stout or another stout.
 What's more, you can use boneless beef chuck or round stew meat instead of the lamb with equally delicious results.
 Serve with garlic mashed potatoes.Continue to 9 of 11 below.

 Although this dish is called a “pie,” there isn’t any pastry involved.
 It is simply a mix of ground turkey and vegetables in a sauce with a topping of mashed potatoes.
 The dish is browned in the oven for a delicious example of comfort food.
 For a pretty effect, pipe the topping over the filling, using a pastry bag fitted with a star tip.

 In my opinion, just any time is a good time to eat chili, and this recipe cooks up into a real crowd-pleaser.
-Serve the chili with lots of toppings for hungry diners to choose from, such as chopped cilantro, sour cream, chopped avocado, shredded cheese, chopped scallions, chopped tomatoes and even some raisins or pine nuts.
+Serve the chicken chili with lots of toppings for hungry diners to choose from, such as chopped cilantro, sour cream, chopped avocado, shredded cheese, chopped scallions, chopped tomatoes and even some raisins or pine nuts.

-Many people complain that the eggplant in their eggplant parmigiana turns out soggy and oil soaked.
+Many people complain that the eggplant in their eggplant parmesan turns out soggy and oil soaked.
 This recipe solves that problem by salting the eggplant ahead of time to draw out the water and leaves the eggplant crisper.